Are these 18 things all that's killing you?

 Accumulation of DNA damage over time, leading to mutations and loss of cellular function.2

-DNA repair enhancers: NAD+ precursors (e.g., Nicotinamide Riboside, NMN) promote DNA repair by boosting sirtuin activity.
+DNA repair enhancers: NAD+ precursors (e.g., Nicotinamide Riboside, NMN) appear to promote DNA repair by boosting sirtuin activity.1112

 Minimizing environmental toxins: Reduce exposure to pollutants, UV radiation, and avoid smoking.